saimouli/saimouli.github.io/content/post/probability_robotics_review/index.md

 $p(x\mid y) = \frac{p(x) * p(y)} {p(y)} = p(x)$

-make sense right? if $y$ has no information about $x$ then $y$ won't contribute anything by querying.
+make sense right? if $y$ has no information about $x$ then $y$ won't contribute anything by querying it.

 ## Most Used Theorems